flutter/website/src/content/cookbook/navigation/set-up-app-links.md

     ```

     :::note
-    The metadata tag `flutter_deeplinking_enabled` opts
-    into Flutter's default deeplink handler.
-    If you are using the third-party plugins,
+    If you uses the third-party plugins to handle deep links,
-    such as [app_links][], setting this metadata tag will
+    such as [app_links][],
+    Flutter's default deeplink handler will
     break these plugins.

-Omit this metadata tag
+    Add this metadata tag
+    ```<meta-data android:name="flutter_deeplinking_enabled" android:value="false" />```
-    if you prefer to use third-party plugins.
+    to opt out of Flutter's default deeplink handler if you prefer to use third-party plugins.
     :::